ericwafula/CurrencyBudy/README.md

 # Currency Budy

-Currency Budy is a simple and user-friendly currency converter app built with Android and Jetpack Compose that allows you to quickly and accurately convert currencies on-the-go.
+Currency Budy is a simple and user-friendly multi-module currency converter app built with Android and Jetpack Compose that allows you to quickly and accurately convert currencies on-the-go.

 ## Features